Skip to content

 Why change device identity

-By default, GL.iNet KVM is recognized by the controlled devices as peripheral devices, such as a keyboard, microphone, or monitor.
-This usually does not cause inconvenience, as these settings are visible only by users themselves.
+By default, GL.iNet KVM is recognized by the controlled device as a composite device, emulating peripherals such as a keyboard, mouse, microphone, and monitor.
+This usually does not cause inconvenience, as these settings are only visible to users themselves.

 mic settings (microphone settings)